tendermint/atom_one/README.md

 ### About consensus-driven investments

-Governance driven funding will fail, like central planning fails. - where-ever possible we should ensure that intelligence is preserved or amplified in decisions.
+Global governance consensus driven investments will fair worse than local competition driven investments, like central planning fails. - where-ever possible we should ensure that intelligence is preserved or amplified in decisions.
 The way to ensure that good decisions are rewarded and bad decisions punished, is to require individual decision makers to put skin in the game.